zmkfirmware/zmk/docs/docs/features/soft-off.md

 #### Matrix-Integrated Hardware Combo

 Another, more complicated option is to tie two of the switch outputs in the matrix together through an AND gate and connect that to the dedicated GPIO pin.
 This way you can use a key combination in your existing keyboard matrix to trigger soft on/off.
 To make this work best, the two switches used should both be driven by the same matrix input pin so that both will be active simultaneously on the AND gate inputs.
 The alternative is to use a combination of diodes and capacitors to ensure both pins are active/high at the same time even if scanning sets them high at different times.
+Support for this mode will be coming soon.

 ### Firmware Changes